In this guide you will find:

 Creating the VTT File and Sprite Images

 If you are not using FV Player Coconut, you can insert the files manually.
 We advise you use services or software to create these files.
-It is better not to create these files manually, as having to screenshot your videos to create sprite images and write an VTT file pointing to them is incredibly time consuming.
+It is better not to create these files manually, as having to screenshot your videos to create sprite images and write an VTT file pointing to them is not only incredibly time consuming, but absolutely unnecessary too.

-You can use various online services, such as Videohop (free) or software, such as Video Thumbnails Maker (commercial), which create the required files from your video.
-These services will create both sprite images and VTT files that link to them.
+You can use software, such as Video Thumbnails Maker, Thumbnailme or AMT.
+These services will scan and automatically create both sprite images and VTT files that link to them.

 In the context of timeline previews, sprite image is a collage of frames, from which the VTT file can fetch the preview images and give them the correct timing and size.
 It saves you the space of having to upload each one separately.